acisops/acis_anomaly_pages/source/door_b_enb.rst

 ...possibly useful things left over from the DEA-A poweroff page I cribbed from...
 TBR

 * Identify whether or not additional comm time is needed and if so ask the OC/LSE to request it.
-* Send an email to ``sot_red_alert@head`` and call a telecon with the FOT, SOT, and FDs to brief them on the diagnosis and the plan to develop a CAP to recover.
 * Prepare a CAP and submit it for review to capreview AT ipa DOT harvard DOT edu, and cc: acisdude.
   It will also be necessary to call the OC/CC to determine which number should be used for the CAP.
   This CAP will have the following steps: